Energy in Sweden: Solar power

+Solar PV capacity in Sweden reached 3.9 GW in 2023, up from 0.14 GW in 2016.

+Solar power accounted for roughly 1% of the nation's total electricity consumption in 2022.

+In 2023, Sweden's largest solar park was an 18MW facility in Skurup built by solar developer Alight AB, which produces energy for Martin & Servera.
+In September 2025 Hultsfred Solar Farm in Småland with 100 MWp started operation.

 Wave power

 Sweden has a wave power station outside Lysekil run by Uppsala University.
 The wave energy research group at Uppsala University study and develop all different aspects of wave energy, ranging from power systems and generators, to hydrodynamical modelling, and environmental impact of wave energy parks.

 Hydroelectric power

 Hydroelectric power accounts for more than half of Sweden's electricity production.
 More than 1900 hydroelectric power stations operate across the country.
 Forty-five produce 100 MW and over, 17 produce 200 MW and over, and 5 produce 400 MW and over.
 The largest station, the Harsprånget hydroelectric power station, is located on the upper Lule River and has a maximum production capacity of 977 MW.
 The Lule River is also the most productive river, with almost 18% of the Swedish installed capacity.
 Almost all of the medium to large plants are located in northern Sweden.